mmelihdogan/js-dom-and-events-hide-and-seek-lab/README.md

 Using this loop construct, we could even, say, call `querySelector()` or `querySelectorAll()` on these children to look deeper and deeper into a nested structure... (hint!).

+### Resource: Selectors

+You may want to refer to the MDN page on [selectors][selectors] to help you with this exercise.

 ## Instructions